S-S-T/bzvoice-json-generator/README.md

 # How to use

--   Quick & dirty generator to create a simple json file for BazaarVoice product Reviews associated with Gillette OnDemand.
+- API interface to generate "real-time" BazaarVoice.JSON for Gillette-OnDemand product reviews.

 To run:
 - Clone this repo